Do you provide healthcare to adults with diabetes or hypertension who live in Seminole, Okemah, Jay, Perry, Altus, Hobart, Enid, or Sand Springs?

 10 Beresford SA, Curry SJ, Kristal AR, Lazovich D, Feng Z, Wagner EH.
 A dietary intervention in primary care practice: the Eating Patterns Study.
 Am J Public Health.
 1997;87(4):610-616. doi:10.2105/ajph.87.4.610

-If you provide healthcare to Oklahoma adults with diabetes or hypertension who live in Seminole, Okemah, Jay, Perry, Altus, Hobart, or Enid, your practice is eligible to receive free hard copies of DUO for Health patient brochures, recipes, and additional resources to share with your patients.
+If you provide healthcare to Oklahoma adults with diabetes or hypertension who live in Seminole, Okemah, Jay, Perry, Altus, Hobart, Enid, or Sand Springs, your practice is eligible to receive free hard copies of DUO for Health patient brochures, recipes, and additional resources to share with your patients.